infiniteflight/infiniteflight-docs/manual/home-screen/air-traffic-control.md

 2. Blue dots signify airports that have a tower facility (although it may not necessarily have active ATC).
-We also use a variety of colours to give you an idea of what the weather is like.
+We also use a variety of colors to give you an idea of what the weather is like.
 Check out the table below:

     | Indication                                      | Meaning                      |
     | ----------------------------------------------- | ---------------------------- |